 In his book, “Who’s Your City?”
 Economic Geographer Richard Florida writes, “In today’s creative economy, the real source of economic growth comes from the clustering and concentration of talented and productive people … The clustering force makes each of us more productive, which in turn makes the places we inhabit much more productive, generating great increases in output and wealth.”

 To attract, retain, and mobilize the creative class Florida hails, ECGRA designated and made its first investment in the Erie County Lead Assets in 2011.
-These nine place-shaping culture-, heritage-, and entertainment-based nonprofits are: Erie Art Museum, Erie Arts & Culture, Erie Philharmonic, Erie Playhouse, Erie Zoological Society, expERIEnce Children’s Museum, Flagship Niagara League, The Historical Society of Erie County, and the Mercyhurst Institute for Arts & Culture.
+These nine place-shaping culture-, heritage-, and entertainment-based nonprofits are: Erie Art Museum, Erie Arts & Culture, Erie County Historical Society, Erie Philharmonic, Erie Playhouse, Erie Zoological Society, expERIEnce Children’s Museum, Flagship Niagara League, and the Mercyhurst Institute for Arts & Culture.

 The mission of the Erie Art Museum is to maintain an institution of excellence dedicated to the promotion and advancement of the visual arts by developing and maintaining a quality art collection, encouraging art in all its forms, fostering lifelong art learning, and building community among artists, art students, and the public.
 The Erie Art Museum put $86,672 worth of grant money to work to offer free-admission Wednesdays and Second Sundays.
 The money was also used toward financial aid for group tours and intern and teachers-in-training opportunities.
 Click here to watch our video and see how ECGRA's investments are sustaining the Erie Art Museum.

 The mission of the Erie Philharmonic is to strengthen the community and region by providing high-quality live orchestra concerts and programs that enrich, entertain, and educate people of all ages.
 The Erie Philharmonic has been part of Erie County for 95 years and has showcased world renowned artists, such as Duke Ellington, Yo-Yo Ma, Helen Traubel, and Andres Segovia.
 ECGRA granted $80,855 to the Erie Philharmonic to expand tourism outreach and develop promotional materials that increased attendance and maintained 170 local jobs.